-The music documentary is a strange beast.
+LONDON – The music documentary is a strange beast.
 So often it’s more an elaborate PR exercise than a creative endeavour, but the ones that embrace honesty and objectivity can transcend into cinematic brilliance and offer context to our favourite bands and records that only strengthens the love.
-We’ve waded through the many great music docs on Chili (and there are many) and narrowed it down to a definitive top ten.
+We’ve waded through the many great music documentaries on streaming (and there are many) and narrowed it down to a definitive top ten.

 PULP: A FILM ABOUT LIFE, DEATH AND SUPERMARKETS – Florian Habicht’s film is as much a love letter to Sheffield as it is a document of Pulp’s final hurrah in their hometown.
 From the fans on the streets (some of them about as unlikely as you can imagine) to Jarvis and the band, there’s an irrefutable sense that Pulp could only ever have happened here and that despite all the millions of records and millions of fans, the band remains an indelible part of the city.
 From their dalliance as pop stars through their rejection of fame via the challenging This Is Hardcore, Sheffield and Pulp have been inseparable and the outpouring of love throughout the footage from their farewell gig is touching to witness.